-The trustees of the Academy Trust have complied with their duty to have due regard to the guidance on Public Benefit published by the Charity Commission, in exercising their powers and duties.
-Our overarching aim is to improve educational outcomes and wellbeing for the children and families they serve.
+In setting our objectives and planning out activities the trustees have carefully considered the Charity Commission's general guidance on public benefit and have compiled with our duty to have due regard to this, in exercising our powers and duties.
+Our overarching aim is to improve educational outcomes and wellbeing for the children we serve and their families.